What is a fracture/bending test?

 You might also be interested in:

-Request an article about Tips & tricks for successful Fracturability Testing.
+Request an article about Tips and tricks for successful Fracturability Testing.
 Fracturability is the tendency of a material to fracture, crumble, crack, shatter or fail upon the application of a relatively small amount of force or impact.

 The term encompasses crumbliness, crispiness, crunchiness and brittleness, and is usually displayed by a product of high degree of hardness and low degree of cohesiveness and is commonly the textural property possessed by baked goods, snacks and generally 'dry' products.